 - Partner: Roots of Peace

 More than 80 percent of Afghans rely on agriculture to support their families.
-The Commercial Horticulture and Agriculture Marketing Program (CHAMP) helps Afghan farmers increase yield and quality, and access new global markets for six key value chains – pomegranates, apples, almonds, grapes, apricots, and melons.
+The Commercial Horticulture and Agricultural Marketing Program (CHAMP) works with Afghans to increase yield and quality and open new global markets for pomegranates, apples, almonds, grapes, apricots and melons.

 - Establishing new orchards and vineyards and rehabilitating existing ones

-- Linking farmers with traders, and traders with domestic and international markets
+- Linking farmers with traders, and traders with international markets

 - Providing employment opportunities for women

 - Benefitted 36,000 Afghan households through activities ranging from establishing commercial orchards to exporting high-quality produce.

 - Planted more than 2.8 million fruit saplings and grape cuttings and established 6,030 hectares of fruit orchards and vineyards and in partnership with 19,000 Afghan farmers.

 - Converted more than 500 hectares of vineyards to trellising, doubling crop yield and farmers’ income.

 - Established more than 870 community-based Farmer Field Schools with over 12,000 members, including more than 534 women.